-If you make this recipe and enjoy it, consider helping other readers and me by returning to this post.
+Did you try this recipe and enjoy it?
+Consider helping other readers (and me) by returning to this post.
 Leave a rating on the recipe card itself underneath the picture.
 Although always appreciated, comments aren’t required.
-Thank you for visiting!
-Paula

 - 1/2 cup sugar

-- 4 tablespoons water
+- 1/4 cup water

 - Add water to sugar in a 2-quart glass batter bowl.
 Do not stir.
-(I highly recommend you buy an inexpensive glass 2-quart batter bowlif you cook in a microwave very often.)
+(I highly recommend you buy an inexpensive glass 2-quart batter bowl if you cook in a microwave very often.)

-- (Times vary with different MW ovens so watch carefully the first time or two until you figure out the exact time needed in your oven.
+- Microwave on High for 4-7 minutes or until sugar mixture starts turning golden like a piece of butterscotch candy.
+DO NOT STIR.
+(Times vary with different MW ovens so watch carefully the first time or two until you figure out the exact time needed in your oven.
 It's easy to burn.)

 - Add nuts and MW on High for 30 seconds.
 Give a quick stir and finish with another 30 seconds on High.